 Premises Liability Attorneys Lebanon, IL

 Premises liability attorneys in Lebanon, IL.
-Anyone who is in control of a property in Lebanon, IL has a responsibility to take reasonable steps to prevent people who enter the premises from becoming hurt.
-Unfortunately, a lot of times they fail in that responsibility, and good people are injured through no fault of their own.
-When that happens, you need experienced Lebanon, IL premises liability attorneys to get you the full financial recovery you deserve.
-At Halvorsen Klote, our attorneys are committed to leveling the playing field between large corporations and insurance companies and everyday people every day.
+Anyone who is in control of a property in Lebanon, IL has an obligation to take reasonable steps to prevent injuries on the premises.
+Unfortunately, a lot of times they fail in that responsibility, and innocent people are injured through the property owner's negligence.
+When that happens, you need dedicated Lebanon, IL premises liability attorneys to get you the full financial recovery you deserve.
+At Halvorsen Klote, our attorneys are dedicated to leveling the playing field between large corporations and insurance companies and everyday people every day.
 We fight for the injured in both Missouri and Illinois, and fight hard to see our clients get the justice and recognition they deserve.
-Speak to our premises liability attorneys today 866-382-4167 or contact us online for a complimentary case review.
+Speak to our premises liability attorneys today 866-382-4167 or contact us through our website for a complimentary case evaluation.

 What Are the Premises Liability Laws in Missouri and Illinois?

-The laws in each state are largely similar: A property owner has a duty to warn against or repair a "dangerous condition" they either knew of or should have known of through reasonable care.
-If they fail in that obligation, they are responsible for any injuries sustained because of the poorly maintained property.
+The laws in each state are largely similar: A property owner has a duty to warn against or fix a "dangerous condition" they either knew of or should have been aware of through reasonable prudence.
+If they don't, they are responsible for any injuries sustained because of the dangerous condition.

-The states do differ in one very important aspect, related to the duty of care property owners must give different kinds of visitors.
+The states are different in one key way, and it concerns the duty of care property owners must give different kinds of visitors.

 Types of Visitors in Lebanon, IL Premises Liability Cases

 - Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
-This can be a customer in a retail store or residents in an apartment complex.
-Invitees can also be considered people on property the public is allowed to be on, for example a park or a library.
-Those in control of the property are liable for an invitee's injuries caused by dangers they knew about or should have known about.
+This can be a customer in a retail store or someone shopping in a grocery store.
+Invitees can also be considered people on property the public is allowed to be on, such as a park or a library.
+Property owners are liable for an invitee's injuries caused by dangers they knew about or should have known about.

-- Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but for personal, non-business reasons.
-These can be social guests, but the law might apply to someone who stopped into a restaurant just to ask for directions.
-In Illinois, licensees have the same legal protections as invitees.
-In Missouri, property owners are only liable for hazards they had express knowledge of; the "should have known" doctrine doesn't apply when a licensee is injured.
+- Licensees — A licensee is someone who is on the property with the owner's consent, but to the benefit of either solely the licensee or neither of them. a party guest, but the law might apply to someone who stopped into a grocery store just to ask for directions.
+In Illinois, there is no legal distinction between invitees and licensees.
+In Missouri, property owners can only be held accountable for hazards they knew about; the "should have known" standard doesn't apply when a licensee is injured.

-- Trespassers — Trespassers are on the premises without consent of the property owner.
-Because of that, they do not have the same protections as people that are allowed to be there, meaning they can't sue the property owner to get compensated for their injuries.
-There are a couple of exceptions:
+- Trespassers — Trespassers are on the property without consent of the property owner.
+Therefore, they do not have the same rights as invitees and licensees, meaning they can't sue the property owner for a financial recovery.
+There are two exceptions:

-- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, property owners are not immune from liability if they acted with "willful and wanton conduct."
-Meaning, if the owner intentionally created or allowed a danger to be there because they wanted to injure a trespasser, they can still be held accountable.
+- Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a landowner can still be liable for a trespasser's injuries if the landowner acted with "willful and wanton conduct."
+Meaning, if the owner intentionally created or allowed a danger to exist because they wanted trespassers to get hurt, they can still be held responsible.

-- Under the attractive nuisance principle, a child who is trespassing may be considered an invitee.
-An "attractive nuisance" is something present on the property that could be alluring to a child.
+- Under the attractive nuisance theory, property owners may be liable if a child gets hurt while trespassing.
+An "attractive nuisance" is something about the property that could make a child want to enter the property.
 Examples could be swimming pools, ladders or old appliances.
 If a child is injured by or because of an attractive nuisance, the family of the child may still make a claim against the property owner or manager for the child's injuries.

-Proving Your Premises Liability Claim in Lebanon, IL
+Do I Have a Premises Liability Claim in Lebanon, IL?

-- Breach of duty — If they fail in their obligation, property owners are considered to have breached their duty.
+- Breach of duty — If they fail in their duty, that constitutes a violation of that responsibility.
 That could mean not mopping up a wet spot on the floor, or not putting a "wet floor" sign out.

 - Causation — Did the dangerous condition directly cause your injuries?
-If you fell because you were running, it's likely not the property owner's fault.
+If you fell because you had inappropriate footwear for the area, it's likely not the property owner's fault.
 Likewise, if you didn't see warning signs because you were looking at your phone, the property owner may argue that your inattention caused your injuries, not the hazard.

-- Damages — To have a valid claim, you need to have suffered harm.
-Usually, you need to show economic harm, such as lost wages and medical expenses, to make a claim for how the injury affected you physically and emotionally.
-If you sustained a few bumps and scrapes, but had no expenses due to your injury, you likely do not have enough to make a case.
+- Damages — To have a valid claim, you have to have suffered harm.
+Usually, you need to show financial harm, including lost wages and medical expenses, to make a claim for emotional harm and pain and suffering.
+If you sustained a minor cut, but did not suffer any financial loss, you likely do not have enough to make a case.

-Halvorsen Klote's Lebanon, IL premises liability attorneys have proven numerous premises liability claims.
-If you want to see if you have a case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.
+Halvorsen Klote's Lebanon, IL premises liability attorneys have taken on, proven and won these types of cases before.
+If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, call one of our attorneys at no charge at 866-382-4167.

-Most Common Premises Liability Claims in Lebanon, IL
+Types of Premises Liability Accidents in Lebanon, IL

 Slip and Falls